A bad condensing fan motor is a common problem since it is constantly working and exposed outside to the weather.

 The parts can sometimes be bought from an HVAC company, but again the prices are marked up.
 The good news is Amazon and eBay sells all the parts you would need.

 Fasco D7909 5.6-Inch Condenser Fan Motor, 1/4 HP, 208-230 Volts, 1075 RPM, 1 Speed, 1.8 Amps, Totally Enclosed, Reversible Rotation, Ball Bearing

 Example Start Run Capacitor On Amazon.

-Doing it yourself of course depends on your knowledge and most often it is best to call a professional.
+Doing it yourself depends on your knowledge, and most often, it is best to call a professional.

 Ordering a part can also take time, and waiting for parts on a hot day is not fun.
 If it is cold, using a portable heater or covering up is often doable, but again depends on the person.

 Had condenser fan motor fan blades and capacitor replaced by HVAC CO then heat pump wouldn’t stop running after reaching requested temp

 Svce tech returned replaced t-stat still same problem and aux heat runs too?

 Is there setting in heat pump that was disturbed or needs resetting?